ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 initial LDL-C levels will see a higher total reduction.
 The full efficacy data is here:
 /share/scratch/projects/cvd_gbd/cvd_re/simulation_science/drug_efficacy_ldl.csv [Law_2003]_ [Goff_2014]_ [Descamps_2015]_

-For each seed/draw, a parameter value for efficacy will be selected based on the mean and 95% confidence interval provided in the table above.
+For each draw, a parameter value for efficacy will be selected based on the mean and 95% confidence interval provided in the table above.
+Assume a normal distribution for the parameter value.
 This average value for efficacy by category will be used for all simulants.
 This accounts for parameter uncertainity only.
 Variation in the simulant response is assumed to not affect the population measures used as outputs from this simulation.

 LDL-C treatment is split into 5 categories based on the intensity of statins prescribed, and the inclusion